Girl’s Tween Room Makeover

 My 11 year old daughter, has been enjoying having a bedroom to herself for a couple of years.
 But seriously, this tween room needed attention!
 Yes, this is what it looked like for a long time!

 Read on to find out what we did and see how much it has changed!

-To start this tween girl’s bedroom makeover, I pulled up the carpet and then laid down laminate floor boards (maple) over the concrete.
-It was my first time laying floorboards on my own.
-But I soon got use to using the drop saw!
+To start off this tween room makeover, I pulled up the carpet and then laid laminate floor boards (maple) over the concrete.
+It was my first time laying floorboards on my own and using the drop saw!

-My Thoughts On Paint Colours For Kids’ Bedrooms
+Paint Colors For Kids’ Bedrooms

-I prefer my kids’ bedrooms to have neutral wall colours despite the kids’ desire for bright colours.
-Have fun with the colours and patterns of the accessories and bed linen instead I reckon.
+I think it is better to have fun with the colors and patterns of the accessories and bed linen instead.
 The rooms are visually calmer that way and it’s easier to change out decor than repainting walls.

 While there were a few changes with furniture, one thing I decided to keep was the second hand pine chest of drawers.
 Originally a dark brown stain and varnish, it got a makeover.